redwanhuq/campaign-critic/README.md

 ![Landing page](landing_page.PNG)

 ## What is CampaignCritic?
-A web app that helps Kickstarter creators increase their chances of reaching their campaign's funding goal by analyzing the project description, its structure and content.
+A [web app](http://campaigncritic.com/) that helps Kickstarter creators increase their chances of reaching their campaign's funding goal by analyzing the project description, its structure and content.

 ## How do you use CampaignCritic?
-If you've recently launched a Kickstarter, visit the [app](http://campaigncritic.com/) and add the URL to your project.
+If you've recently launched a Kickstarter, add the URL to your project in the landing page.
 If you're still drafting your campaign, the preview URL should work too.
 After you submit your project link, you'll receive 3 insights:
 - The probability that your project will reach its funding goal
 - How to improve your chances by tweaking 6 structural components in your project's description
 - How to improve your chances by adding specific language or topics that are highly predictive of successfully funded projects